RackSec/wilson/README.md

 Wilson is an opinionated library to help you use [Twitter Bootstrap 3][bs3] in [Clojurescript][cljs], particularly with [Reagent][reagent].

+## Development
+To run figwheel server for testing do `lein figwheel dev` and use components by editing `dev-src/wilson/core.cljs` file.

 ## Table component

 ### Simple example